DOWNLOAD OUR FREE PRINTABLE PACKING LIST!

 Best Worldwide Adapter for Single Destination Trips: Ceptics

-If you’re only hitting one or two places and don’t want to haul around an weighty adapter, this set of 5 single adapters by Ceptics is ideal to bring instead!
-The one pictured is a set of 5 adapters, but you can get a 13-piece set that includes a wall plugin with USB ports, or you can grab a world power strip with two USB ports.
+If you’re only visiting one or two destinations and want to avoid lugging around a bulky adapter, this Ceptics 5-Pack Single Adapter Set is a perfect choice!
+The set includes 5 compact adapters, ideal for lightweight travel.
+You can also opt for a13-piece set which includes a wall plug with USB ports, or go for a world power strip with two USB ports for even more convenience.

 best-travel-adapter